 Exploration Constraints

-Exploring Rivellon should have been a highlight, yet the game didn’t live up to its promise of a truly open-world experience.
-Instead, it felt more like an elaborate maze.
-The fragmented regions and scripted events constrained the freedom I love from Zelda’s vast plains or Ultima’s expansive overworld.
+Exploring Rivellon should have been one of the best parts, but the game didn’t feel like a free-roaming world.
+It felt more like a maze.
+The divided regions and scripted events limited the freedom I love in games like Zelda’s wide fields or Ultima’s vast overworld.

 Characters and Storyline